sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 ### Adding monitors

 To be notified in Datadog about any hardware failure, go to **Monitors > New Monitor** and add all the *Recommended* monitors for **Hardware Sentry**.

+Creating your own monitors based on the ones listed as recommended allows you to customize the notification settings of each monitor.

 ## Using the Hardware Sentry dashboards